Current Covid Readiness Level: Yellow

 Guidance that you need to follow:

 - Participants who are (or have been in the previous 14 days) displaying covid symptoms, or who should be isolating under government regulations, are not able attend activities.
 Parents will be required to confirm this before each session

-- Any participant who is later diagnosed with Covid-19 (within 14 days of a session) must inform the GSL as soon as possible
+- Any participant who is later diagnosed with Covid-19 (within 48 hours of a session) must inform the GSL as soon as possible.

 - Any person displaying symptoms or feeling unwell during a session will be separated immediately and arrangements made for them to leave the session

 - All participants, including siblings, will maintain social distancing of 2m (or 1m plus mitigations if advised by the leaders)